 We fulfil our responsibilities and support others to fulfil theirs.
 We are reliable, cooperative and generous in sharing our skills and knowledge.

 The Cat Welfare Society Inc is an Incorporated Association that is overseen by a Board of Management elected from and by the Society’s members.
-Currently Board members include eight professionals from a broad range of industries.
+Currently Board members include professionals from a broad range of industries.

 Cat Haven Board Members